diegojromerolopez/djbdd/README.md

 [8] Genetic Algorithms for the Variable Ordering Problem of Binary Decision Diagrams, W. Lenders & C. Baier.

-[9] Iterative Sifting: A new approach to reduce BDD size.
+~~[9] Iterative Sifting: A new approach to reduce BDD size.
 Diego J. Romero-López & Elena Ruiz-Larrocha.
-TBA.
+TBA.~~ Algorithm already published by other author.

 Cites
 -------------